 Oddly enough, JW's are not allowed to engage in politics inside the organization either!
 Certainly if this is the case they must be politically neutral.
 NO. They are not.

-Since JW.ORG's internal government is 'theocratic', meaning that it's thought to be run by God through his 'appointed representatives', JW's are not allowed to criticize, disagree, run for office, support political candidates, or vote within the organization.
-Rebelling against the self appointed men who run 'God's organization' (i.e. JW.ORG) is said to be rebellion against Jehovah God.
+Since the organization's internal government is 'theocratic', meaning that it's thought to be run by God through his 'appointed representatives', JW's are not allowed to criticize, disagree, run for office, support political candidates, or vote within the organization.
+Rebelling against the self appointed men who run 'God's organization' (i.e. Watchtower) is said to be rebellion against Jehovah God.

 JW's are not allowed to challenge rules, restrictions, doctrines, beliefs, or unpopular policies that directly or indirectly affects their lives.
 They must obey the internally appointed Governing Body and Elders or face disfellowshipping and shunning forever.
 Their friends and closest family members will pretend they are dead.
 They won't even go to the funeral of someone who is excommunicated.